![]() | ||||

 imposed on an alleged colored person by a white mob without any legal

 jurisdiction.
-The Great Debater (2007), directed by Denzel Washington, is the story of a visionary African-American
+The Great Debaters (2007), directed by Denzel Washington, is the story of a visionary African-American

 professor who believes education is the only way out of the darkness.
 He